OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

     assertEquals(HttpStatus.ORDINAL_200_OK, response.getStatusLine().getStatusCode());
   }
   ```
-* __Unit test shouldn't test String Contexts.
+* __Unit test shouldn't test Spring Contexts.
 Integration test are better for this purpose.__

   DO NOT:
  ```java